 - Current and upcoming grants.
 Following funders’ social media accounts will ensure you’re the first to know about open grant opportunities.

-- Their grantees’ accomplishments.
-Pay close attention to the stories funders share about their grantees’ accomplishments.
-These accomplishments are clearly important to the funder and understanding them will help you better tailor your approach if you submit a grant proposal.
+- Their grantees’ achievements.
+Pay close attention to the stories funders share about their grantees’ achievements.
+These achievements are clearly important to the funder and understanding them will help you better tailor your approach if you submit a grant proposal.

 - Issues and solutions.
 Funders also share information about current issues they care about and solutions they support.
 Again, this will give you greater insight on their priorities and help you tailor your grant proposals.